-A programmer and artist from the Seattle, Washington area.
+A programmer and crafter from the Seattle, Washington area.
 She is a fierce ethicist who is skilled in project management, technical writing, vocational teaching, data architecture & reverse-engineering, modern computer graphics systems, software repackaging, and the design & implementation of low-level APIs.

 ¶ Pierce College — Lakewood, WA, U.S.A.

-Led learning activities and maintained technology in an after-school program at Lochburn Middle School.
+Supervised students and maintained tech in an Intel Computer Clubhouse at Lochburn Middle School.

 ¶ Austin Powder — Cleveland, OH, U.S.A.